 When you flush your toilet, do you have to jiggle the handle to get the running water to stop?
-Check out the simple tips below to fix this common problem in no time (no tools required)!
+We know it can be frustrating, but it is also usually an easy fix!
+Check out the common toilet-tank pitfalls below to solve the problem in no time.

-- Long chain: The most common issue that causes running toilet water is a toilet chain that is too long.
-The toilet chain hangs from the toilet handle to the flapper valve, and if it’s too long, the chain can get caught under the flapper and stop the seal.
-As a result, the water constantly leaks out of the tank, and prevents the tank from filling up all the way.
+- Long chain: Most of the time, the issue that causes running toilet water is a chain that is too long.
+The toilet chain hangs from the handle arm to the flapper valve, and if it’s too long, the chain can get caught under the flapper and block the seal.
+There's nothing stopping the water once the toilet bowl is full, so the water will continue to run.
 If this is the case, all you have to do is resize the chain so it is not long enough to get caught under the flapper.

 - Worn out flapper: If the previous tips don’t fix the problem, it might be time for a new flapper valve.
-This is an easy fix, but you might want to bring in a professional to make sure you get the right replacement part.
-Contact Superior Drainage for help selecting and installing your new flapper, to ensure a quick and easy repair.
+When a new flapper is required, it is a good idea to bring in a professional to make sure you get a replacement part that fits correctly.
+Contact Superior Drainage to ensure your repair is quick and easy.

-Chances are, if you are jiggling your toilet handle to get the running water to stop, there is a simple solution.
-For help with your toilet repair and other plumbing needs in Northeast Ohio, contact Superior Drainage today
+If you are jiggling your toilet handle to get the running water to stop, chances are, there is a simple solution.
+For help with your toilet repair and other plumbing needs in Northeast Ohio, reach out to Superior Drainage today.